System of a Down Reunion Tour

-The Reunion Tour is a concert tour by Armenian American rock band System of a Down, celebrating the band's reunion, after going on hiatus in 2006.
+The Reunion Tour is a concert tour by American rock band System of a Down, celebrating the band's reunion, after going on hiatus in 2006.

 Background

 Following several weeks of internet rumors, the reunion of the band was officially announced on November 29, 2010, when several European festival dates in June 2011 were announced.
 Later, the band confirmed a show in Moscow, Russia on June 21, 2011.
 More European dates were later announced, with several North American headlining dates for May 2011 being announced on March 1, 2011.
 On March 21, 2011, the band announced a concert in Irvine, California, on May 25, 2011.

 On February 9, 2011, Shavo Odadjian posted on his Twitter profile: "Just finished up our first rehearsal in 5 years.
 Amazing! !!
 I love my band."

-On April 7, 2011, SOAD commented on their official website: "We want to know which songs you most want to hear on the road this summer.
+On April 7, 2011, System of a Down commented on their official website: "We want to know which songs you most want to hear on the road this summer.
 As a reward for telling us your top 6 setlist requests, one winner from each tour city will win a pair of tickets to his/her local show.
 They will also win a setlist from the show they attended, signed by all of us."
 On April 19, 2011, posted this: "For each date of the upcoming SOAD North American and EU Headline Tour, we are auctioning a pair of tickets, plus a personal lunch with John Dolmayan.
 All proceeds will benefit Music For Relief's Earthquake and Tsunami Relief efforts in Japan. [...]
 In addition, John will be auctioning off his personal drum kit at the end of the tour.
 The kit will be autographed by John and a collection of other noted drummers...
 More details coming soon."

 On May 6, 2011, the band confirmed a show in Brazil, Rock in Rio Festival, on October 2, 2011, and in July, the band announced four headline shows in Latin America, with one more show in Brazil, and one in Mexico, Argentina and Chile.

 On May 14, 2011, The Pulse of Radio, made an interview with the band's drummer John Dolmayan.
 He was said about the band's five-year hiatus, "I personally don't like breaks - I like to continue playing.
 But it was nice to go off and be John Dolmayan, as opposed to John from System, for a while.
 I think everybody had similar feelings."